NanShang126/BetterHudwiki-chinese/popups.md

 ### always-check-condition

+whether popups outside of the queue should also have animated ticks.

+default: `true`

-`always-check-condition: true`, waiting popups will not decrease in duration.
+`always-check-condition: false`, waiting popups will not decrease in duration.

 ![](https://i.imgur.com/0wdOKLs.png)